 The Cochise College Small Business Development Center is Cochise County’s most accessible statewide source of assistance for small businesses at every stage of development.

 The SBDC is staffed with professional business counselors, analysts and technology specialists who are dedicated to helping you succeed.
-Our partnerships with the U.S. Small Business Administration (website) and the Association of Small Business Development Centers (website) put nationwide resources within your reach.
+Our partnerships with the U.S. Small Business Administration (website) and the America’s Small Business Development Centers (website) put nationwide resources within your reach.

 We provide one-on-one business counseling, planning assistance, marketing, accounting, start-up, licensing, strategic planning, government procurement, technology development and identifying sources of capital, and those are only a few of the services that we provide.
 We also have special initiatives in Veterans Assistance, Clean Technology and Government Contracting.